stereoplegic/structor/docs/working-with-code.md

 As we can see, it has the same structure as `components.js` file has.
 But how `Component Library` panel will show two `Button` components?
-Please find it on a screenshot below:
+Please find it on the screenshot below:

 <p align="left">
   <img width="70%" src="https://raw.githubusercontent.com/ipselon/structor/dev-05/docs/img/source-code-library-shows-two-buttons.png" />